Manage Your Grant

 Contracts that are above $10,000:

-• Contract with standard terms and conditions set out in the Grants Gateway system.
+• Contract with standard terms and conditions set out in SFS.

-• Workplan and grant use budget attached to the Grants Gateway system specific to your organization’s award.
+• Workplan and grant use budget attached to SFS specific to your organization’s award.

-• Deemed executed once your organization has reviewed and electronically signed in the Grants Gateway.
+• Deemed executed once your organization has reviewed and electronically signed in SFS.

-• NYSCA also asks your organization to accept the award on the NYSCA Application Portal but such acceptance does not create an executed contract.
+• NYSCA also asks your organization to accept the award on the NYSCA Application Portal in addition to electronically signing and executing the contract in SFS.

-• In most cases, NYSCA will complete all grant-specific sections of the contract, and ask you to review and sign a contract.
-To review how to sign the contract: http://www.nysca.org/downloads/files/NYSCA_Contract_Signature_Instructions.pdf
+• In most cases, NYSCA will complete all grant-specific sections of the contract before asking you to review and sign.
+To review how to electronically sign the contract, please see relevant pages in the grantee handbook.

-• For certain types of grants, NYSCA will email you and ask you to complete certain contract sections in the Grants Gateway, and send back to NYSCA to review.
-For information on completing contract sections, see, the Step-By-Step Guide.
+For certain types of grants, NYSCA will email you and ask you to complete certain contract sections in SFS and send the contract back to NYSCA for review.

 Please make sure to promptly work to execute your contract prior to the contract start date and be on the alert for notifications and communications from NYSCA regarding your contract.

-You should download a full version of your executed Grants Gateway contract for financial and administrative record-keeping.
-To find a full version of your Grants Gateway contract:
+• You should download a full version of your executed SFS contract for financial and administrative record-keeping.
+To find a full version of your SFS contract, follow the instructions on pages 121-126 of the SFS Grantee User Manual.

 NYSCA reserves the right to hold contract processing to organizations with overdue NYSCA final reports.